buildbot/buildbot/master/docs/manual/secretsmanagement.rst

 Arguments:

 ``gpgPassphrase``
-  (optional) Passphrase to the GPG decryption key, if any
+  (optional) Pass phrase to the GPG decryption key, if any

 ``dirname``
   (optional) Absolute path to the password store directory, defaults to ~/.password-store